AUMI: Adaptive Use Musical Instrument

 CONFIGURE TIMING AND CHORDS

 "Timing Quantization" is the process of playing sounds on even beats.
 Normally, when a Cursor touches a Sound Box, it immediately produces a sound.
-Sometimes, you can have more control if playing the sound related to that contact is delayed until it appears on a specific beat.
+Sometimes, you can have more control if playing the sound associated with that Sound Box is delayed until it appears on a specific beat.
 AUMI decides what to do with the events that come in and schedules the playing of sounds to occur only on the beat.

 Different styles of quantization let you change the timing of the beats and schedule more than one note to play from a single entry into a Sound Box.
 You can choose from these by choosing a "Note Pattern".
-If the sounds are spread out in time and a new sound box is touched, usually this will restart the sequence of sounds when the pattern has finished playing.
+If the sounds are spread out in time and a new sound box is touched, the note pattern will play based on the new position when the current pattern has finished playing.

 Here are the Note Patterns: